cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SCC N3SS & KINEIS IVV & QUALIFICATION-EN.md

 department: SPACE
 program: Kineis
 domains: Control Center, Flight Dynamics
 summary: "Engineering assistance and support for carrying out the **integration and system qualification** of the components of the **Ground Control Segments of the N3SS Satellite and the KINEIS constellation** implementing the **ISIS Product Line**.
-ISIS missionization and integration on science cluster and Cloud.
+ISIS missionization and integration on science and Cloud cluster.
 Development of the CNES/ESA/NASA IOAG demonstrator"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)